 We shall use none of this software, but it is useful to plunder the source code (especially the Lancaster library) for concrete examples of device programming.
 The MBED library and the Lancaster library use C++ to provide wrappers for lower-level features, following the pattern of initialising the hardware by declaring an instance of the driver class.
 We avoid this, and instead prefer to work with the underlying code, which is in each case written in pure C.

-- The irregular pattern helps to reduce the impression of flickering when the display is multiplexed; also, row 2 consists of seven LEDs in a hexagonal pattern, and we use that pattern for the abort sequence.
+- The irregular pattern helps to reduce the impression of flickering when the display is multiplexed; also, row 2 consists of seven LEDs in a hexagonal pattern, and we use that pattern for the Seven Stars of Death.

 (Reduced Instruction Set Computer).
 A style of computer design where there are multiple, identical registers, arithmetic instructions that operate between registers, and separate load and store instructions with a limited set of addressing modes.